kabavol/LMSMonitor/README.md

 pcp bu
 ```

-The first two commands takecare of therequired extension and perform a backup
+The first two commands take care of the required extension and perform a backup.
+Again if your device is SPI you won't need those two steps.

 The remaining commands download the monitor archive to pCP, extracts the contents, set execution permissions, and finally backup.